Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

-Finally, we use the terms ``efficient'' and ``polynomial time'' interchangeably throughout.
+Finally, we use the terms ``efficient'' and ``polynomial-time'' interchangeably throughout.
 This should not be conflated with \emph{practical} performance, which depends on constant factors and typical-instance behavior; assessing these aspects is an additional focus of this work.